olegabu/starknet-archive-docs/README.md

 select t.function, count(t.function) ct from transaction t group by t.function order by ct desc;
 ```

-The above examples show that you can use full fledged SQL queries which
+The above examples show that you can use SQL queries which
 can be rather complex, to aggregate and calculate over any data you're
 interested in.